 She explained that there was no communication process and she was so busy she just didn’t think about it much.

 She shared that the more employees pressured her for interaction, communication, or information, the more she retreated.
 This retreat was because she was simply overwhelmed.

 We then talked about establishing some basic processes that would help eliminate the obstacles to communicating.

 Some would label her as a bad manager.

 However, I would like to think she simply needs help in improving her management processes.

 In the example above, the employee resigned because she didn’t feel like she had ample opportunity to meet with their manager to discuss department-related issues.

-The breakdown in communication between the manager and employee caused frustration for the employee.
-This frustration, over time, turned into discouragement, and ultimately a decision to resign.
+The breakdown in communication between the manager and the employee caused frustration for the employee.
+This frustration, over time, turned into discouragement and, ultimately, a decision to resign.